-All routine urine samples for Microscopy Culture and Susceptibility (MC&S) testing from patients over 5 years old should be collected into universal containers with boric acid, CE marked leak proof containers, filled to the line on the container and transported as soon as possible to the laboratory, in sealed plastic bags with the request form.
+All routine urine samples for Microscopy Culture and Susceptibility (MC&S) testing from patients over 5 years old should be collected into 10mL containers with boric acid, CE marked leak proof containers, filled to the line on the container and transported as soon as possible to the laboratory, in sealed plastic bags with the request form.
+These containers are issued as a kit including plastic collection cup to aid filling the tube and avoid contamination of the outside of the container.
 For paediatric patients, 10mL boric acid containers are available.
 These must be filled to the line marked on the container.